Medical Laboratory Technician

 ** Underlined courses may be taken prior to admission to the program.

-Students who have previously completed or transferred course requirements have accelerated program option.
+Students who have previously completed general education courses, or transfer courses that meet program general education requirements, may have an accelerated program option.

 The following courses may be taken to develop additional skills for the MLT graduate or for the student interested in employment in histology laboratory.
 Courses are offered in cooperative agreement with OSF Saint Francis Medical Center and ICC.
 Graduates of the Histotechnology Certificate Program are eligible to take the histologic technician certification examination by the American Society for Clinical Pathology (ASCP).